Pantheon

 More TicketsPantheon, Rome - Tickets and Information

-Pantheon, Piazza della Rotonda, 00186, Roma, RM, Italy.
+- Pantheon Address: Piazza della Rotonda, 00186, Roma, RM, Italy.

-About Pantheon, Rome
+About The Pantheon in Rome

-With its iconic façade and Dome being internationally recognisable and attracting visitors from all over the world, the Pantheon is used as both a place of worship and a symbol of Roman architectural innovation.
+The Pantheon in Rome is not only an architectural masterpiece, but is also in the best condition of all the remaining ancient Roman buildings.
+Its famous façade and Dome are internationally recognisable and attract people from all over the world.
+The Pantheon is used as both a place of worship and a symbol of Roman architectural innovation.

-The name "Pantheon" comes from the Greek words "pan," meaning 'all', and "theos," meaning 'god', which reflects its original purpose as a temple dedicated to all Roman gods.
+- The name "Pantheon" comes from the Greek words "pan," meaning 'all', and "theos," meaning 'god', which reflects its original purpose as a temple dedicated to all Roman gods!

-Records suggest the original Pantheon was constructed between 27 BCE and 14 CE having been commissioned by Marcus Agrippa, an architect and family member (son-in law) of the then Emperor Augustus.
+Records suggest the original Pantheon was constructed between 27 BCE and 14 CE having been commissioned by Marcus Agrippa, who was an architect and family member (son-in law) of the then Emperor Augustus.
 The Pantheon was then reconstructed due to a fire around 80CE.

 The Pantheon managed to survive the advent of Christianity as it was given to Pope Boniface IV in 608AD by Emperor Phocas and Pope Boniface IV then transformed into a church and dedicated to St. Mary and the Martyrs in the 7th century.

-Inside The Pantheon, Rome
+Inside The Pantheon

-The main alter is located directly beneath the oculus and is a focal point covered with religious iconography.
+The main alter is directly beneath the oculus and is a focal point covered with religious iconography.
 Due to the oculus, the Pantheon has the ability to align with celestial movements.
 The oculus allows sunlight to shine into the interior which casts a beam of light that moves in a solar alignment throughout the day.
 The feature proves the astronomical knowledge the ancient Romans had.

 The Pantheon has influenced countless architects throughout history with its dome serving as a source of inspiration for other structures such as the Florence Cathedral and St. Peter's Basilica.